colingourlay/pddx/README.md

 #### `sourceDir`

 Name of the directory under your project root where your game's source is kept.
-Default: `"src"`.
+Default: `"source"`.

 #### `outputDir`